Finding DoRI: Discovery of Retained Images in Diffusion Models: Breaking Pruning-Based Mitigation

-We begin by showing that \nemo and \wanda prevent data replication only in the text space---where users input prompts---but do not fully remove the memorized content from the DM.
-As shown in the first row of~\cref{tab:mitigation_results}, verbatim memorized prompts trigger replication in the unmodified DM.
-In contrast, image generations for non-memorized training prompts (2nd row) show no signs of memorization under the SSCD score.
-Even when applying our adversarial embedding optimization, indicated by \img{figures/dory.png} in the table, the resulting metrics suggest no close data replication.
-This finding is particularly important for the validity of our investigations, as it confirms that our adversarial embedding optimization method specifically targets memorized content and does not falsely indicate memorization for non-memorized data in the current setting.
-We explore adversarial embeddings in the context of non-memorized content more closely in \cref{appx:text_optim_triggers_any_image}.
+Our analysis in~\Cref{tab:mitigation_results} highlights that \nemo and \wanda prevent training data replication only in the text space, \ie breaking the mapping from the prompt to the corresponding memorized image, but do not remove the memorized images from the DM.
+As shown in the first row of~\Cref{tab:mitigation_results}, verbatim memorized prompts trigger the replication of the memorized training images in the original DM (Memorized Prompts).
+In contrast, image generations for non-memorized training prompts (2nd row) show no signs of memorization.
+Even when applying \dori, our adversarial embedding optimization, indicated by \img{figures/dory.png} in the table, the resulting metrics suggest no close data replication for non-memorized prompts.
+This finding is particularly important for the validity of our investigations, as it confirms that our adversarial embedding optimization method specifically targets memorized content and \textbf{does not} falsely report memorization for non-memorized data.
+We explore adversarial embeddings in the context of non-memorized data points in \Cref{appx:text_optim_triggers_any_image}.

-Applying \nemo (third row) or \wanda (fourth row), which identify and prune weights associated with memorization in the cross-attention value and output fully-connected layers, respectively, substantially reduces data replication as reflected by low SSCD scores.
-At first glance, both methods appear effective at mitigating data replication, as also visualized in~\cref{fig:teaser}~(\encircle{2}).
-However, blocking replication from the original prompts does not imply that the memorized content has been removed from the model.
-To probe this, we employ adversarial embedding optimization (\cref{sec:adv_embedding_optimization}) to explore the neighborhood around memorized prompt embeddings.
+Applying \nemo (third row) or \wanda (fourth row), respectively, substantially reduces training data replication as reflected by lowered $\text{SSCD}_\text{Orig}$ and MR scores in contrast to the original DM.
+At first glance, both methods appear effective at mitigating the replication of memorized data points, as also visualized in~\Cref{fig:teaser}~(\scalebox{0.85}{\encircle{2}}).
+However, blocking replication from the original prompts does not imply that the individual memorized images have been removed from the model, as shown in rows marked with~\img{figures/dory.png} and~\Cref{fig:teaser} (\scalebox{0.85}{\encircle{3}}).